Tour starts on every single WEDNESDAY all year long, except for August 2.

 Day 11.
 Tanger - Costa del Sol (145 km ~ 90 miles)

-Time to head back to Spain.
-After breakfast we'll take the ferry back to Tarifa or Algeciras (Spain).
-The bus will pick us up at the port and after another hour we are in Marbella or Torremolinos.
+It's time to head back to Spain.
+After breakfast, we'll take the ferry back to Tarifa or Algeciras (Spain).
+The bus will pick us up at the port, and after another hour, we are in Marbella or Torremolinos.
 Accommodation and dinner.
 Enjoy the second half of the day at Costa del Sol!

 Dinner and night on Costa del Sol.